Trevor Carson

-Trevor Carson (born 5 March 1988) is a Northern Irish professional footballer who plays as a goalkeeper for club Ross County, on loan from Dundee.
+Trevor Carson (born 5 March 1988) is a Northern Irish former professional footballer who played as a goalkeeper.

 Born in Killyleagh, Northern Ireland, Carson started his youth career with Killyleagh Boys before moving to Sunderland in 2004.
 He signed his first professional contract with Sunderland in 2006 before several loan spells at Chesterfield, Lincoln City, Brentford, Bury and Hull City.
 He was released by Sunderland in 2012, re-joining Bury permanently.
 After two seasons with Bury, as well as a loan spell with Portsmouth, Carson signed for Cheltenham Town.
 Carson suffered relegation with Cheltenham despite winning the Player of the Year award.
 Subsequently, Carson would have a successful two seasons with Hartlepool United.
 He won the club's Player of the Year award with Hartlepool in his first season but was relegated in his second season.
 In 2017, Carson moved to Scotland, signing for Motherwell for an undisclosed fee.
 He spent four seasons with Motherwell, before shorter spells with Dundee United, Morecambe and St Mirren.
-Since 2023, Carson has played for Dundee.
+In 2023, Carson joined Dundee on a three-year deal spent the last year on loan with Ross County.
+He signed on as a player-coach for Queen of the South but retired shortly after due to recurring injuries.

 Carson has represented Northern Ireland at senior and youth level.
 He received his first senior call up in 2010, but made his Northern Ireland debut in 2018.
 In total, he has been capped 8 times for the national side.